Meet Dave poster

 The inciting incident occurs at 10 minutes when Dave nearly gets hit by Gina's car, and she takes him to the hospital.
 The crew realizes their mission is compromised by human social expectations and their inability to blend in convincingly as a human..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to The Captain decides to accept Gina's dinner invitation and infiltrate the Morrison family to get close to the orb.
+This indicates the protagonist's commitment to The Captain decides to accept Gina's dinner invitation and infiltrate the Morrison family to get close to the orb.
 This is an active choice to engage with humanity (albeit initially for purely tactical reasons)., moving from reaction to action.

 The Collapse moment at 65 minutes (72% through) represents the emotional nadir.
 Here, Number 2 stages a complete takeover, imprisoning the Captain.
 Dave (now controlled by Number 2) steals the orb from Josh, betraying the boy's trust and breaking Gina's heart.
 The Captain watches helplessly as everything he's come to care about is destroyed.
-His "humanity" dies as he loses control., shows the protagonist at their lowest point.
+His "humanity" dies as he loses control., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 70 minutes initiates the final act resolution at 78% of the runtime.
 Number 3 frees the Captain and shares that the crew who experienced humanity want to mutiny against Number 2.
 The Captain synthesizes his military leadership with his newfound compassion, rallying the crew: "We came here as conquerors, but we've become something better—human."., demonstrating the transformation achieved throughout the journey.